- Explore strategies for connecting with an audience through effective tone, language, and rhetorical appeals

-Instead of: It’s obvious that she’s a feminist because she makes a big deal about women who were into the suffrage movement.
+Instead of: It’s obvious that she’s a feminist because she makes a really big deal about girls who were way into the suffrage movement.

-Write: Because of her focus on the suffragists, one can assume she is a feminist.
+Write: Because of her positive review focus on the Suffragist Movement, one can assume the writer is a feminist.

 6. Abbreviations for common terms should not be used in academic writing

 Instead of: Smith was declared the official winner at the P.O. last Mon. on Jan.
 6th.

 Write: Smith was declared the official winner at the post office last Monday, on January 6.

 Why: You can use abbreviations, but you want to explain them for readers who may not know them.